DeedleFake/ptt-fix/README.md

 Once you've done that, find the symbol name that represents the key that Discord is set up to use for push-to-talk.
 This does not have to be the same key as the one in the first step, but it probably should be for simplicity's sake.
 The symbol can be found in `/usr/include/xkbcommon/xkbcommon-keysyms.h` as the part of the macro name after `XKB_KEY_`.
 For example, the minus key is `XKB_KEY_minus`, so the symbol name is `minus`.

 Next, you may determine the path to the input devices you'd like to use.
 This is optional.
-If you do not specify a device to use, any of the event devices listed in `/dev/input` that support the requested keycode will be used.
+If you do not specify a device to use, all of the event devices listed in `/dev/input` that support the requested keycode will be used.
 The below example assumes that your keyboard is at `/dev/input/by-id/fake-kbd`, but it is quite probably different on your system.
 It is easiest to look in the `/dev/input/by-id` directory for something that looks likely to be your keyboard.
 It will probably end with `-kbd`.

 Finally, actually run the program, passing it the information that you determined in the above steps: